 A modern home faces a dilemma when it comes to circulating fresh air: allowing outside air into the rooms through open doors and windows also means bringing in undesirable outdoor temperatures that will cause the air conditioner or heater to overwork.
 In Ft.
 Worth, TX, with our long and often boiling summers, it’s difficult to allow fresh air into a home without giving the air conditioner a major obstacle to overcome.
 Closing up doors and windows will make it easier for an AC to cool down a home, but at the risk of developing stale and unhealthy air quality.

 But there is a solution to this problem, and it works for both hot and cold weather conditions: an energy recovery ventilator, or ERV.
 This device allows in fresh air currents, but uses the outgoing indoor air to pre-heat or pre-cool it.
-You will need a professional to help you select and install the unit, as well as provide any necessary repairs.
+You will need a professional to help you select and install the unit, as well as provide any necessary HVAC service in Arlington, TX.
 The team at Cool Tech Mechanical is glad to help with any ERV services you may require.
 Give us a call today.

 The indoor air quality professionals at Cool Tech Mechanical offer installation and other services for energy recovery ventilators in Ft.
 Worth, TX and the surrounding areas.